ibm-s390-cloud/ocp-kvm-ipi-automation/README.md

 Contributions to this project have to be submitted under the Apache License, Version 2.0.
 See the included [LICENSE](LICENSE) file for more information.

-## Developer's Certificate of Origin
+## Developer Certificate of Origin

 When making contributions to this project, you certify the [Developer Certificate of Origin](https://developercertificate.org/).